cub-tor/cub-tor/README.md

   <img src="https://github.com/cub-tor/cub-tor/assets/90109229/215364bb-a521-4d68-8883-6e2c2429ae23" width="300">

+ I would like to thank my friends [@sagilca](https://github.com/sagilca) and [@jordibc](https://github.com/jordibc) for their contributions.
+They helped me with the project theme and allowed me to use the questions and answers they created ❤

-- [Quiz Científico (second version)](https://quiz-2023-385907.web.app/) : The same quiz as before, but questions and answers are stored in a SQL database, as well as the player's name and punctuation.
+- [Quiz Científico (second version)] : The same quiz as before, but questions and answers are stored in a SQL database, as well as the player's name and punctuation (this app is not deployed).
 I used the firebase service of login, and JavaScript to make the app.
 The frontend is built with Vue.js and the backend, with Node.js<br>
-  <p style="color:red">Unfortunately, this website is not working due to problems with the hosting service that I'll try to solve as soon as possible.</p>

   Source code:  Frontend (https://github.com/cub-tor/quiz/tree/quiz-front) and Backend (https://github.com/cub-tor/quiz/tree/quiz-BBDD)

   <img src="https://github.com/cub-tor/cub-tor/assets/90109229/d782999b-6a47-49fa-abca-2515ffbf1c6a" width="300">

-  I would like to thank my friends [@sagilca](https://github.com/sagilca) and [@jordibc](https://github.com/jordibc) for their contributions.
-They helped me with the project theme and allowed me to use the questions and answers they created ❤

 - [Formulario de Registro](https://canciones-autor.web.app/) : A form where you can write a list of songs, their authors and audio formats.
 It is made with Typescript using Angular.